rxue/learning-dirary/books/PatternsOfEnterpriseApplicationArchitecture/README.md

 * *marker interface*
 * *JAXB*

-# Chapter 16: Offline Concurrency Patterns
-## Optimistic Offline Lock
-### When to Use It
-> Optimistic concurrency management is appropriate when the chance of *conflict* between any two business transactions is low. ... *Pessimistic Offline Lock* is more appropriate when the chance of conflict is high or the expense of a conflict is unacceptable. i
-## Pessimistic Offline Lock

 # Chapter 18: Base Patterns
 > A well-known object that other objects can use to find common objects and services